basilstotz/oscrecorder/README.md

 ```
   usage: oscemit [options] /route1[@path1] host1:port1 [[ /route2[@path2] host2:port2 ] ... ]

-options: --help,-h                    : displays this help message
+options: -h, --help                    : displays this help message
-         --verbose,-v                 : prints diagnostics
+         -v, --verbose                 : prints diagnostics
-	 --timeoffset,-t <timeoffset> : scedules messages <timeoffset> ms it the future [defalult=100]
+	 -t, --timeoffset <timeoffset> : scedules messages <timeoffset> ms it the future [defalult=100]
+         -m, --messages                : do not send bundles, do sen messages.

-         Reads osc messages form stdin and sends the messages matching /route/path,
+         Reads messages or arbirarly nested bundles from stdin and sends all found messages
-         discarding the /route part, to host:port.
+	 matching /route/path, discarding the /route part, as bundles to host:port.

+	 Use a  "/ hostN:portN" (as the last argument) for a catch all route.

-         The options are always saved in ~/.oscroute.json and are applied, when oscroute
+         The options are always saved in ~/.oscemit.json and are applied, when oscroute
          is called without arguments.
-It is possible to directly edit ~/.oscroute.json .
+It is possible to directly edit ~/.oscemit.json .

-         The /route part or the @path part can be empty.
-Use a single / for a catch all
-         route.
 ```

 ### osclisten